 Also, just think of the bacteria, toxin, and potential-mold that can grow on an unchanged Brita filter.

 Brita filters do a great job of preserving the “pure” water taste we’ve become accustomed to, but it does very little, relatively speaking, to actually protect you from harm.
-If you spend even half an hour researching that perfect pair of stretch skinny jeans from Amazon without having ever heard of the brand, you can use that same amount of time to make sure that the water you’re using, drinking, and showering with isn’t going to affect your overall health in the long run.
+Spend even half. an hour researching that perfect pair of stretchom Amazon without having ever heard of the brand.
+You can use that same amount of time to make sure that the water you’re using, drinking, and showering with isn’t going to affect your overall health in the long run.